Comparing PTSD Therapies

 Takeaway

 Post-traumatic stress disorder (PTSD), a mental health disorder that can develop after experiencing or witnessing a traumatic event, usually comes with symptoms like low mood, negative thoughts, flashbacks, and hyperarousal.
 PTSD tends to affect individuals differently, and the treatment options for this disorder can be just as varied.
 A few options include cognitive behavioral therapy (CBT), cognitive processing therapy (CPT), eye movement desensitization and reprocessing (EMDR), and prolonged exposure (PE).
-Many of these types of therapy can be accessed online as well as in person.
+Many of these types of therapy can be done online as well as in person.

 Heal from trauma with compassionate support